 As a registered managed investment scheme, the Trust is not required to hold an AGM.
 However, if a meeting was held all substantive resolutions would be determined by way of poll.

 6.5 Electronic communications

-Members may elect to receive all or some of the Trust's communications, including the annual report, electronically.
+Members may elect to receive all or some of the Trust's communications, including annual reports and notices of meeting, electronically.